-Under the Convention implementing the Schengen Agreement private persons wishing to travel within the Schengen Area and carry narcotic drugs and/or psychotropic substances must have a certificate proving that these are necessary for their medical treatment.
-The Schengen member states comprise Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Article 75 of the Convention implementing the Schengen Agreement lays down provisions on a certificate which private persons wishing to travel within the Schengen Area and carry pharmaceutical preparations containing narcotic drugs and/or psychotropic substances can use to prove that these preparations are necessary for their medical treatment.
+In addition to Finland, the Schengen member states comprise Austria, Belgium, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 The Schengen certificate can be obtained from pharmacies

 According to an amendment to the Medicines Act, which entered into effect in 2003, pharmacies can issue the certificate but only to persons residing permanently in Finland.
 The Ministry of Social Affairs and Health's circular to pharmacies on 14 January 2003 states that the certificate is drawn up when requested by a person and the pharmacy may charge a reasonable fee for it.

 The certificate can be issued for pharmaceutical preparations containing narcotic drugs or psychotropic substances.
 The preparations that have been granted a marketing authorisation can be found in the FimeaWeb service.
 When the name of the preparation is entered into the service and looked up, an entry indicating that the Schengen certificate is required can be found in the product information.

 Figure 1.
 Picture of product information in the FimeaWeb search when the Schengen certificate is required for the preparation.